-N Not Applicable (see instructions)

-- SSI standard
+SSI standard

 Optional state supplement standard

 Medically needy income standard

-1 The following dollar amount:
+The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised.

-1 The amount is determined using the following formula:
+The amount is determined using the following formula:

 Specify:

-ov vance for the family (select one):
+iii.
+Allowance for the family (select one):

-N Not Applicable (see instructions)
+Not Applicable (see instructions)

-A AFDC need standard
+AFDC need standard

-N Medically needy income standard
+Medically needy income standard

-] The following dollar amount:
+The following dollar amount:

-Specify dollar amount: The amount specified cannot exceed the higher of the need standard for

-1 family of the same size used to determine eligibility under the state's approved AFDC plan or the medical needy income standard established under 42 CFR §435.811 for a family of the same size.
+Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
 If this amount changes, this item will be revised.

 The amount is determined using the following formula:

 Specify:

-(Other
+Other

 Specify:

-- iv.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726: - a.
+iv.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726:

+- a.
 Health insurance premiums, deductibles and co-insurance charges - b.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.